wikimedia/wikipedia-ios/README.md

 Components of the app will be relatively self-contained, communicating via NSNotificationCenter as a messaging bus to avoid over-close coupling of parts and to make test-driven development more feasible.

-# Design

-A major complaint about the currently deployed Wikipedia app is its non-iOS-y UI appearance and behavior.

-We'll be working with the Wikimedia Foundation's Design team on UI design, with an eye to coordinating the look & branding with mobile web and Android while keeping a nice native iOS 7 feel.

 # Development team